marklogic-community/corb2/README.md

 * PROCESS-TASK (Java Class that implements com.marklogic.developer.Task or extends com.marklogic.developer.AbstractTask.
 It can talk to XQUERY-MODULE and do additional processing locally)
 	com.marklogic.developer.ExportBatchToFileTask (included - Writes the data returned by the XQUERY-MODULE To file specified by EXPORT-FILE-NAME)
 	com.marklogic.developer.ExportToFileTask (included - saves the document returned by XQUERY-MODULE to local file system to EXPORT-FILE-DIR where file name will be the base name of the URI)
-	com.marklogic.developer.ProcessTask (included - needn't be specified.
-It used by default XQUERY-MODULE is specified with no PROCESS-TASK)
 * PRE-BATCH-MODULE (XQuery module, if specified, will be run before batch processing starts)
 * PRE-BATCH-TASK (Java Class that implements com.marklogic.developer.Task or extends com.marklogic.developer.AbstractTask.
 Can be specified with in in place of or in addition PRE-BATCH-MODULE)
 	com.marklogic.developer.PreBatchUpdateFileTask (included - Writes the data returned by the PRE-BATCH-MODULE to EXPORT-FILE-NAME, which can be used to writing dynamic headers.
 Also, if EXPORT-FILE-TOP-CONTENT is specified, this task will write this value to to the EXPORT-FILE-NAME - this option is especially useful for writing fixed headers to reports. ).